 to consumers regardless of ability to pay.

 I have experience with persons affected by eating disorders (Anorexia Nervosa, Bulimia Nervosa, Binge Eating Disorder, Eating Disorder NOS).
-I am educated at New York University in Eating Disorder Etiology and Treatment, among other clinical sequelae.
-I also work with chronic pain, depression and anxiety, grief/loss, LGBTQ, trauma informed care to veterans, traumatic brain injury and traumatic stress.
+I educated at New York University in Eating Disorder Etiology and Treatment, among other clinical sequelae.
+Moreover, I also work with chronic pain, depression and anxiety, grief/loss, LGBTQ, trauma-informed care to veterans, traumatic brain injury and traumatic stress.

 Special Treatment Modalities:

-Art Therapy, Cognitive Behavioral Interventions, Dialectical Behavioral Therapy, Family Therapy, Feminist Theory, Forensic Psychology, Interpersonal Therapy, Mindfulness Based, Motivational Therapy, Play Therapy, Psychological Testing & Evaluation, Solution Focused
+Art Therapy, Cognitive Behavioral Interventions, Dialectical Behavioral Therapy, Family Therapy, Feminist Theory, Forensic Psychology, Interpersonal Therapy, Mindfulness-Based, Teens & Adults Therapy, Motivational Therapy, Play Therapy, Psychological Testing & Evaluation, Solution Focused